 The roles that are available in Contract Manager fall into three categories:

 This role is predefined.
 It provides a user with all available Contract Manager functionality.
-Users with this role can:
+Users that have this role can:

 •modify the Contract Manager system's users and roles